stormlovetao/xQTLimp/README.md

 -w, --window_size    window_size    # int, Window size N, +-N/2 apart from molecular center pos, 500Kb in default.
 ```
 *Notes*
-* ```-e or --exclude``` is useful for users to exclude genome regions they want to ignore, such as the complex human MHC region (chr6:28,477,797-33,448,354 in hg19), which will tremendously slow down the imputation process because of high density of genomic markers.
+* ```-e or --exclude``` is useful for users to exclude genome regions they want to ignore, such as the complex human HLA region (6:25000000-35000000 in hg19), which will tremendously slow down the imputation process because of high density of genomic markers.
 * Combining ```-c or --chr``` with ```-t or --num_threads``` could greatly save time for users by taking advantage of HPC.
 For example, on a slurm based cluster, the following script named *Cluster_sample.sh* can be submitted onto multiple nodes with multiple threads:

 ```bash